cecat/YSP/README.md

 - weather
 - yardcare (e.g., chainsaw, lawn mower)

 More on sound groups below.

 ## Reqirements

-This tool is written in Python and requires Python 3.7+ and the following libraries:
+This tool is written in Python.
+All requirements are noted in the installation instructions above and listed in *requirements.txt*.
-* pandas
-* matplotlib
-* seaborn
-* reportlab
-* Pillow

 ## Setup Instructions (from Linux command line)